maxjahn/vscode-papertrail/README.md

 This extension will fetch (tail) event messages from papertrailapp.com and write it to the output pane.
 I built it to avoid having to switch between a browser and VS Code.

+To start receiving the events, simply execute the command `Papertrail: Start`

 This is an unoffical extension.
 I am in no means associated to papertrail or solarwinds.

 ## Requirements

 You will need to get an API (auth) token from papertrail first.
-Some information on this can be found in the official documentation on [https://help.papertrailapp.com/kb/how-it-works/http-api/#authentication]
+Some information on this can be found in the official documentation on https://help.papertrailapp.com/kb/how-it-works/http-api/#authentication

 ## Extension Settings